11 of the best highchairs for babies and toddlers

-If comfort is your number one priority, let us introduce you to the Chicco Polly Magic Relax.
-This highchair comes ready to use from birth without having to buy any additional extras and includes a padded ‘reducer’ cushion to cocoon your baby, keeping them super-snug and cosy.
+If comfort is your number 1 priority, let us introduce you to the Chicco Polly Magic Relax.
+This highchair comes ready to use from birth without having to buy any additional extras and includes a padded 'reducer' cushion to cocoon your baby, keeping them super-snug and cosy.
 Even better, the seasonal baby cushion is double-sided, meaning it can keep your baby cool in the summer and warm in winter.

-With 3 reclining positions, 8 height positions and an adjustable footrest and leg rest, it’s a versatile chair that can grow with your baby.
-MFM reviewer Bethan, mum to a 10-month-old girl, praised the use of the recline function combined with the toy bar.
-“I love the thought of sitting at the table having a meal with a gurgling baby lying in the reclined seat and enjoying being entertained by the toy bar,” she said.
+With 3 reclining positions, 8 height positions and an adjustable footrest and leg rest, it's a versatile chair that can grow with your baby.
+MFM parent tester Bethan, mum to a 10-month-old girl, praised the use of the recline function combined with the toy bar.
+"I love the thought of sitting at the table having a meal with a gurgling baby lying in the reclined seat and enjoying being entertained by the toy bar," she said.

 The Chicco Polly Magic Relax also has a removable tray, so your child can sit with you at the table and join in at mealtimes.
-Although the highchair is quite big and bulky, it does come with 4 wheels and an easy-fold function meaning it can be quickly moved around or stored away if required.
-One MFM user said she found the wheels particularly useful post c-section.
+Although the highchair is quite big and bulky, it does come with 4 wheels and an easy-fold function, meaning it can be quickly moved around or stored away if required.
+One MFM tester said she found the wheels particularly useful post c-section.